terrorizer1980/docker-compose-aws-ecscli-demo/docs/intermediate/README.md

    When the task state is `STOPPED`, the job has finished.

 1. :thinking: **Optional:**
-   View progress.
+   View progress in AWS Console.
     1. [ecs](https://console.aws.amazon.com/ecs/home)
         1. Select ${SENZING_AWS_ECS_CLUSTER}
-        1. Click "Update Cluster" to update information.
         1. Click "Tasks" tab.
         1. If task is seen, it is still "RUNNING".
-Wait until task is complete.

 #### Create phpPgAdmin service